gatlin/jot/README.md

 Building and Testing
 ---

-The command `npm run build` will generate a director, `jot`, with JS files as well as TypeScript definition files.
+The command `npm run build` will generate a directory, `jot`, with JS files as well as TypeScript definition files.

 The command `npm run bundle` will generate a file `jot_browser.js` that exports